Course Petition Process

 How long will it take the Registrar to notify me of the decision?

-It tends to take anywhere from 1-4 weeks to send a response.
+It tends to take anywhere from 1-4 weeks to receive a response.
 Because the process involves communication between faculty, this process may take longer over winter and summer break.
-Note that you will be notified via email no matter the decision.
+You will be notified via email no matter the decision.